Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Example 1: Files

-Suppose a file was in control of its destiny (a big if); what actions could it take?
-Perhaps it could:
+What actions could files take?
+Perhaps they could:

 --